Quasiperiodic functions theory and the superlattice potentials for a two-dimensional electron gas: Introduction.

-In this paper we show that the special modulations of 2D electron gas give the quasiperiodic potentials on the plane and introduce the corresponding topological numbers and their connection with the modulation pictures.
-Let us say that the topological numbers of this kind were introduced already in the theory of normal metals (\cite{novmal1}, \cite{novmal2}, \cite{malnov3}) where the "geometric strong magnetic field limit" in the galvanomagnetic phenomena was considered.
-For this case only the situation with 3 quasiperiods was important and the topological numbers had the form of the integer triples $(m_{1}, m_{2}, m_{3})$.
-Another feature of the situation in the normal metals is that just the Fermi energy level $\epsilon_{F}$ is important for the asymptotic behavior of conductivity in the "geometric limit".
+In this paper we show that special modulations of 2D electron gas give quasiperiodic potentials on the plane and introduce the corresponding topological numbers and their connection with the modulation pictures.
+Let us say that the topological numbers of this kind were introduced already in the theory of normal metals (\cite{novmal1}, \cite{novmal2}, \cite{malnov3}) where the ``geometric strong magnetic field limit'' in the galvanomagnetic phenomena was considered.
+For this case only the situation with 3 quasiperiods was important and the topological numbers had the form of integer triples $(m_{1}, m_{2}, m_{3})$.
+Another feature of the situation in the normal metals is that just the Fermi energy level $\epsilon_{F}$ is important for the asymptotic behavior of conductivity in the ``geometric limit''.

-As we already said we will use here the "drifting orbits" approximation and consider the case $\tau \rightarrow \infty$ which corresponds to the "geometric limit" in the situation of 2D electron gas.
-We consider in details the electrical conductivity tensor $\sigma^{ik}$ in the asymptotic form for $\tau \rightarrow \infty$ when the strong anisotropy of $\sigma^{ik}$ reveals the mean directions of topologically regular trajectories and gives the corresponding topological numbers.
+As we already said, we will use here the ``drifting orbits'' approximation and consider the case $\tau \rightarrow \infty$ which corresponds to the ``geometric limit'' in the situation of 2D electron gas.
+We consider in details the electric conductivity tensor $\sigma^{ik}$ in the asymptotic form for $\tau \rightarrow \infty$ when a strong anisotropy of $\sigma^{ik}$ reveals the mean directions of topologically regular trajectories and gives the corresponding topological numbers.

 Let us say also that the cases of chaotic behavior of the potential level curves are also possible for the quasiperiodic potentials $V({\bf r})$ (\cite{tsarev,dynn4}).
 The asymptotic behavior of $\sigma^{ik}$ is more complicated in this case and we will not consider it here in details.
-For the case of 3 quasiperiods, however, the generic behavior of conductivity should correspond to topologically regular situation and the chaotic cases are "exclusive" unlike the cases with big numbers of quasiperiods.
+For the case of 3 quasiperiods, however, the generic behavior of conductivity should correspond to topologically regular situation and the chaotic cases are ``exclusive'' unlike the cases with big numbers of quasiperiods.